gaijin213/EasyLinuxScripts/README.md

 # EasyLinuxScripts
-This repo will be dedicated to make the new Linux users journey easier with a few automation scripts
+This repo will be dedicated to make the new Linux users journey easier with a few automation scripts.

+TBD